 London: Leo Cooper, 1969.
+First Edition.
 Hardcover.
 Near fine/Near fine.
 Textual illustrations.
 London: Leo Cooper, 1969.
 First edition.
 "The Eleventh Hussars, known throughout the Army as 'the Cherrypickers', a nickname traditionally dating from the Peninsular War, were formed in 1715 as Honywood's Dragoons.
 Since then they have gained a reputation second to none among cavalry regiments for dash and professionalism combined, learning, like every other good regiment, from many bitter lessons."
 A volume in the Famous Regiments series.
 Octavo.
 Internally crisp and clean.
 A near fine copy in a near fine, price-clipped dust jacket.
 (Inventory #: 64648)

 Literature, Poetry, California and the West, Travel and Exploration, Archives and Ephemera, Heavy Metal